Naterus/restful-countries/README.md

 Add this variable to your .env
 `APP_VERSION=1` which is the current api version.

-Generate symlink `php artisan storage:link` (You might have to delete the storage file with your root public directory)

 Finally run `php artisan db:seed`

 This would create sample data for you to test, the most important data is the super admin user created.